solidi/learning-notes/interviews/punch-list.md

 - Negotiated product and technical roadmap by using historical velocity data of teams.
 - Worked through on-call outages via NOC, working through RCA's related to products.
 - Worked with the performance assurance team to soak test and analyze API's on project.
+- Worked through how sessions on technical decisions.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019